ncm2/ncm2/README.md

 [language specific completion for markdown file](#language-specific-completion-for-markdown).
 This is a framework feature, which is called scoping.
 It should work for any markdown code block whose language completion source is avaible to NCM.
+It can easily supports javascript completion in html files, too, and I just have implemented that feature.

 Note that there's some hacking done in NCM.
 It uses a per 30ms timer to detect changes even popup menu is visible.
 NCM uses job_start function to start the